Diaphragm or Peristaltic: Best Dosing Pump Option for Wastewater Treatment

-A diaphragm chemical dosing pump does have two disadvantages.
+A diaphragm pump used for chemical dosing does have two disadvantages.
 First, to achieve optimal performance, the chemical must be gas free.
 Second, it has the balls located on both the discharge and intake sides.
 So, if they get clogged, the pump will lose prime/suction capability, thereby compromising its maximum metering capability.

 Peristaltic Hose Pumps

-Peristaltic hose pumps are the second choice of chemical feed systems for wastewater treatment.
+Peristaltic hose pumps are the second choice for wastewater treatment.
 This pump is easy to use.
 Unlike a diaphragm pump, this one doesn’t have check valves that can potentially clog.
 Therefore, it’s capable of transferring dirty and thick liquids.

-Peristaltic chemical dosing pumps have excellent dry suction capabilities.
-However, that doesn’t apply to a diaphragm chemical dosing pump.
+Peristaltic dosing pumps have excellent dry suction capabilities.
+However, that doesn’t apply to a diaphragm pump.
 That’s just one more reason why industries choose this particular chemical dosing pump.
 Unfortunately, it too has a few disadvantages.

 For instance, the hose is constantly gets squeezed, which eventually causes it to weaken and deteriorate.
 There is also a tremendous demand on the motor of a peristaltic type chemical dosing pump.
 That can cause two problems.
 First, pumping ability diminishes as time goes by.
 Second, it increases the risk of the hose rupturing.